Azure/azure-quickstart-templates/sas-9.4m7-VA-MPP/README.md

 <a name="azureportal"></a>
 ### Deploy Using the Azure Portal

+**Note:** We recommend that you run only one installation of the Quickstart at a time.

 1. Click the Deploy to Azure button at the beginning of this document [here](#Deploybutton).
 2. Specify the following parameters for your deployment: